szabocs/exomy_pantilt/README.md

 It was modified for Tower Pro MG90s servos and to allow the camera flat cable to be inserted through the base into the rover's mast and allow for the camera's movement.
 The holes on base were modified to fit the mast.
 50cm raspberry pi camera cable and 2 MG90s servos are needed.
+It allows for almost 180 degrees movement of the camera in the horizontal and vertical plane.

 The pan tilt software has pan tilt controls for the camera in the web GUI.
 Additionally it is possible to control the camera via a PS2 game Controller using